-How much do truck drivers make?
+How much do truck drivers make in 2024?

 Are you curious about the average income that truck drivers make?
 Well, a career in trucking will prove to be worthwhile if you're looking for a new career path or financial stability.
 Not many other jobs will allow you to reach financial stability in your life as quickly as truck driver earnings can.
 Also, a career in trucking is more accessible to all people because it requires CDL training from a truck driving school, instead of a college diploma.
 Trucking companies will even pay you training pay and offer sign-on bonuses as a way to encourage new drivers to join the industry.